 - Ungoliant, progenitor of the giant spiders in The Hobbit and The Lord of the Rings's Shelob, from The Silmarillion.
 This also applies with Draugluin, the first of werewolves, and Glaurung, the first of dragons.

-- In The Dresden Files, The Red King is the Red Court Vampire from whom all other Red Court Vampires came.
-This turns out to be a major weakness in Changes when a bloodline curse that was intended by the Red King to kill all members of a family resulted in the death of every single Red Court Vampire when it was turned back upon the Red Court.
+- In The Dresden Files, the Red King is the Red Court Vampire from whom all other Red Court Vampires are descended.
+This turns out to be a major weakness in Changes when a bloodline curse that was intended by the Red King to kill all members of Harry's family resulted in the death of every single Red Court Vampire when it was turned back upon the Red Court.

 - According to Paradise Lost, while many of the demons are actual examples of Fallen Angels, others are the spawn of Lucifer/Satan and his daughter Sin, making them Monster Progenitors.

-- Season 6 involves the Winchesters tracking down Monster Progenitors, also referred to as Alphas.
-Alphas do not typically have the weaknesses of their children, and may share some telepathic connections to them.
-(The respective Alphas are in turn topped by their progenitor Eve, the Mother of All Monsters.
-In turn, it was implied in Season 7 that Eve herself descended from the Leviathans, which were the first beasts created by God, even before angels and humans.)
+- Season 6 involves the Winchesters tracking down Monster Progenitors, known as "Alphas".
+Alphas do not typically have the weaknesses of their children, and may share some telepathic connection to them.
+The respective Alphas are in turn topped by their progenitor Eve, the Mother of All Monsters.
+It was in turn implied in Season 7 that Eve is herself descended from the Leviathans, which were the first beasts created by God, even before angels.

 - Lilith was the first demon, being a human soul that Lucifer personally twisted as an act of defiance against God.

 - The premise of Werewolf was a man hunting down the werewolf who bit him to kill him and end his curse.